 Question: In your imagination, is Green a distinct color, or a mixture of Blue and Yellow?
-What about Orange?
+What about Orange (Red and Yellow)?
 Bonus Question: which do you prefer, Purple or Violet, and are they different, how?

-The AMM experiment begins with a lecture based on the previous pages and continues by applying the ArCoSys color association to an actual musical piece at the piano at the participants own discretion.
-Once a protocol has been established (\form below), a first two times monthly, then five bi-monthly email updates within a year is agreed on.
+The AMMM experiment usually begins with a lecture based on the previous pages and continues by applying the ArCoSys color association to an actual musical piece at the piano at the participants own discretion.
+Once a protocol has been established (form below), a first two times monthly, then five bi-monthly email updates within a year is agreed on.
 As one would surely prefer to encounter master pieces with an already formed mnemonic model, I am hesitant to suggest precious Bach, Beethoven, Brahms, or Berg as experimental material.
 Let us therefore take a simple 8 bar phrase from one letter further in the alphabet and off mainstream piano repertoire.

 Either at or off the piano we proceed with a methodical approach: separation, analysis, repetition, reintegration of melodic and harmonic arcs, which - even without the ArCoSys component - remains but a sound alternative to 'just playing it over and over'.
 An analytic approach to performance repertoire seems daunting; I am aware that many pianists learn pieces by 'playing it over and over' (did it when I was 7).
 Relying heavily on so called 'muscle memory', really a chain of complex gesture neuro clusters, is a feeble strategy.
-Surely the composer did not know their music in that way ...
+Gestural memory did not evolve to accommodate complex structures.
+Surely the composers did not know their music in that way ...

 Story from Old Russia: To train memory properly in young pianists, the famous 'Wolf Method' was notorious in St. Petersburg and beyond for many decades; the method was to memorize Bach's 48 prelude and fugues from an open score.
-'Voices separately' as the only further instruction; extreme advance by extreme exposure, like Conan the Barbarian after 15 years pushing a millwheel.
+'Voices separately' as the only further instruction; extreme advance by extreme exposure, like Conan the Barbarian getting really strong after pushing a millwheel for 15 years.
 Obviously after 'doing that', the memory of the young pianist would have improved immensely and most likely a mnemonic device will have been created.
-As a result of the AMM project I imagine that it should be possible to memorize an eight-measure form almost instaneniouly, (including the ability to transpose it) thus enabling practical application in vastly larger repertoire.
+As a result of the AMMM project I imagine that it should be possible to memorize an eight-measure form almost instaneniouly, (including the ability to transpose it) thus enabling practical application in vastly larger repertoire.
+Let's use this example: